5. Vector indexing#

 Exercise 5.3

-Rewrite the solution to the above spam-lovers exercise, assuming that we have the three features wrapped inside a list: (notice that Steve has now joined the group; hello, Steve):
+Rewrite the solution to Exercise 5.1 assuming that we now have three features wrapped inside a list.

 (people <- list(